 There is no fee to apply to the LL.M. program.
-Applicants will be required to participate in a face-to-face interview (either in person or by video conference) with at least one member of the faculty.
+Applicants will be required to participate in a faceto-face interview (either in person or by video conference) with at least one member of the faculty.
 All acceptances will be contingent upon the applicant acquiring proper documentation to meet all U.S. visa and immigration regulations and demonstrating proof of financial responsibility.
+Texas Tech University reserves the right, without notice in this or any other publication, to change, amend, add to, or otherwise alter any or all fees, dues, rates, or other charges set forth herein by action of the Board of Regents of Texas Tech University, the Texas State Legislature, or other authority as the case may be.